 Vaccine requirements are purely dependent on the destinations being visited on each Oceania cruise.
 Passengers are advised to be up to date on the latest regulations for all destinations on their cruise itinerary.

 Effective April 2023, Paul Gauguin Cruises no longer requires that passengers are vaccinated or tested for COVID prior to embarkation, but it continues to encourage vaccination.
 “Paul Gauguin Cruises’ officers, staff and crew will remain fully vaccinated,” the line states.
 Travelers will need to present a health declaration form at embarkation.

 Regent Seven Seas Cruises

-All passengers and crew are required to be vaccinated on Viking’s river and ocean ships—without exception.
+All passengers and crew are required to be vaccinated on Viking’s river, ocean, and expedition ships—without exception.
 Viking strongly recommends passengers receive a booster dose before departing.
-As of June 10, “Viking highly recommends, but no longer requires, a pre-departure COVID-19 test—unless one is required by the destination,” Viking said in an updated statement about health and safety protocols.
-Viking will continue to do onboard testings for any passengers who report symptoms.
+Viking recommends but does not require a predeparture COVID-19 test (except if required by a destination).

-This article was originally published in May 2022; it was most recently updated on August 17, 2022, with current information.
+This article was originally published in May 2022; it was most recently updated on April 19, 2023, with current information.